 For those reasons, I prepared myself mentally for the buzz and busyness that comes along with most of Hawaiʻi’s iconic places.
 I could barely believe it when I arrived and found that I had to squint to see the next person down the beach.
 I felt like I had discovered something.
 While everyone else was going right, I had gone left, it seemed.

 Over the years, Molokaʻi, as well as its neighbor, Lānaʻi, have become my two favorite islands to tell (certain) people about for this exact reason – no one seems to go there.
-Before the pandemic, in 2019, Hawaii received more than 10 million visitors, yet only about 150,000 of them, or 1.5%, went to Molokaʻi or Lānaʻi.
+In 2022, Hawaii received nearly 10 million visitors, yet only about 1% of them went to Molokaʻi or Lānaʻi.

 Why?
 Well, both can be a challenge to navigate.
 Lānaʻi is over-the-top expensive, which deters most, and Molokaʻi only has one hotel, which prevents most.
 But, knowing how to work around those obstacles opens up a set of adventures that few ever experience.

 Today, many people will casually say that you can’t travel between the islands by boat anymore, but that’s not true.
 There is indeed an active ferry left in the islands, and it leaves from Lāhainā on Maui and goes to Lānaʻi ($30 each way; 1 hour trip).
 (Note: Due to the Lāhainā fire in August 2023, the Lāhainā to Lānaʻi route has been suspended but there are departures from Maʻalaea Harbor on Maui.)